python/devguide/docquality.rst

-It includes an explanation of the markup used (although you can figure a lot out simply by looking at pre-existing documentation) and how to build the documentation (which allows you to see how your changes will look along with validating your new markup is correct).
+It includes an explanation of the markup used (although you can figure a lot out simply by looking at pre-existing documentation) and how to build the documentation (which allows you to see how your changes will look along with validating that your new markup is correct).

 .. _Documenting Python: http://docs.python.org/py3k/documenting/index.html